Session: Nonsmooth Optimization - Theory and Algorithms

 Speaker: Jingfu Tan

-Abstract: In this talk, we address stochastic optimization problems involving a composition of a non-smooth outer function and a smooth inner function, a formulation frequently encountered in machine learning and operations research.
+Abstract: This work is a joint collaboration with Prof. Luis Nunes Vicente (Lehigh University) and Tommaso Giovannelli (University of Cincinnati).
+In this talk, we address stochastic optimization problems involving a composition of a non-smooth outer function and a smooth inner function, a formulation frequently encountered in machine learning and operations research.
 To deal with the non-differentiability of the outer function, we approximate the original non-smooth function using smoothing functions, which are continuously differentiable and approach the original function as a smoothing parameter goes to zero (at the price of increasingly higher Lipschitz constants).
 The proposed smoothing stochastic gradient method iteratively drives the smoothing parameter to zero at a designated rate.
 We establish convergence guarantees under strongly convex, convex, and nonconvex settings, proving convergence rates that match known results for non-smooth stochastic compositional optimization.
 In particular, for convex objectives, smoothing stochastic gradient achieves a~$1/T^{1/4}$ rate in terms of the number of stochastic gradient evaluations.
 We further show how the general compositional and finite sum compositional problems (widely used frameworks in large-scale machine learning and risk-averse optimization) fit the assumptions needed for the rates (unbiased gradient estimates, bounded second moments, and accurate smoothing errors).
 We will present numerical results indicating that smoothing stochastic gradient descent is a competitive method for certain classes of problems.